Rule 3341-1-09 | Faculty workload assignment policy.

 (A) Policy statement and purpose

 This policy promotes excellence in the areas of faculty teaching and learning, research and scholarly/creative activity, and professional service, and any combination thereof, in accordance with Ohio law.
 Faculty workload assignments are a crucial framework at Bowling Green state university, designed to ensure that faculty members' responsibilities and efforts are distributed fairly, transparently, and efficiently.
-Through adherence to the faculty workload assignment policy, the university aims to create an equitable, transparent, and supportive framework that recognizes the contributions of its faculty members.
+Through adherence to the faculty workload assignment policy, the university aims to create a transparent and supportive framework that recognizes the contributions of its faculty members while allowing flexibility and nuance to assign differential workloads among faculty to equitably balance workload.

 (B) Policy scope